huckingfoes/OpenCryptShot/README.md

 # OpenCryptShot
 ### WARNING: THIS IS THE FIRST COMMIT OF THIS PROJECT AND IS UNTESTED.
 DO NOT USE.
+### IT PROBABLY DOES NOT EVEN WORK OR COULD PLACE A BAD ORDER.
+REVIEW THE CODE.
-#### You can follow development here, I will test and fix any bug in a few hours or tomorrow.
+#### You can follow development here, I will test and fix any bug in a few hours or days...
+Who knows.
+I'm a retard

 Open source clone of the simple crypto pumps bot some dudes are selling for 500$